 If you want to sit through the whole route and explore the Schönbrunn Palace park, you must buy Panorama train tickets, which cost €9 for all visitors 15 years and above.
 Tickets for kids 3 to 14 years old cost €5.

 Vienna Zoo’s Desert House tickets

-The Desert House is a botanical house within the Vienna Zoo which showcases the habitat, plants, and animals of the desert.
+The Desert House is a botanical house within the Vienna Zoo that showcases the desert’s habitat, plants, and animals.

 The highlight of Desert House is a 70-meter glass tube labyrinth with desert mole rats.

-Among the plants, the must-see attraction is ‘Fockea’ which is an offspring of the oldest succulent potted plant in the world.
+Among the plants, the must-see attraction is ‘Fockea’, an offspring of the oldest succulent potted plant in the world.